The Barge is 100 years old this year!

 Visit the Waterfront Museum website.

-As a kick-off to Barge 100, the Pirate Ball will be held aboard the historic Barge Lehigh Valley 79 on Thursday, September 19th, 2013, with a special First Mate Sunset Reception 6:30pm to 7:30pm and the Pirate Ball from 7:30pm to 10pm.
+As a kick-off to Barge 100, the Pirate Ball was held aboard the historic Barge Lehigh Valley 79 on Thursday, September 19th, 2013, with a special First Mate Sunset Reception 6:30pm to 7:30pm and the Pirate Ball from 7:30pm to 10pm.

-At this gala affair we will honor The O’Connell Organization and George and Alison Tocci for their sustained support of the Barge and Waterfront Museum.
+At this gala affair we honored The O’Connell Organization and George and Alison Tocci for their sustained support of the Barge and Waterfront Museum.

-The event will feature vocalist Bliss Blood and guitarist Al Street who have been performing their unique blend of flamenco, jazz and North African music to New York audiences since 1996.
-Specialty cocktails, hors d’oeuvres, a silent auction, and sunset views of New York Harbor and the Statue of Liberty will make this a truly memorable event.
-Tickets are available for purchase online and from the Waterfront Museum.
-All proceeds from the Pirate Ball will benefit the Waterfront Museum Barge.
-Come get your pirate on in support of a historic cause!
+The event featured vocalist Bliss Blood and guitarist Al Street who have been performing their unique blend of flamenco, jazz and North African music to New York audiences since 1996.
+Specialty cocktails, hors d’oeuvres, a silent auction, and sunset views of New York Harbor and the Statue of Liberty made this a truly memorable event.

 The O’Connell Organization : George and Alison Tocci